rohitbahadur/cypress-calculator/README.md

 2. Integration folder --> This is the main folder where the tests are placed.
 3. All the test commands are moved inside "KUELAP-->cypress-->support/Command.js" file
 4. reporting--> mochawesome is used as a test reporting plugin ("KUELAP-->cypress-->reports).
 Everytime the test is run, the test status is updated with new date/time.

+#### Tests.
+1. Addition of two numbers
+2. Subtraction of two numbers
+3. Multiplication of two numbers
+4. Division of two numbers
+5. Division of any number by zero

 #### For executing the tests, navigate to the project.
 We have two options to run the tests: